AsertCreator/wdOS/README.md

 to create an OS came at wednesday

 ### Development process
 ~Look at projects~.
-Currently system is at version 0.4.0.
+Currently system is at version 0.5.0.
 I think its an alpha.

 Almost implemented features:
 - TShell, basically optimized terminal
 - CShell, basically unoptimized graphical shell
 - Some nix commands

 Will be implemented:
 - Networking
 - Audio Playing
 - Error Handling
 - Normal Interaction
 - System Installer

-Third-pary features:
+Third-party features:
 - MIV ([author](https://github.com/bartashevich))

 ### Not Asked Questions